“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “Shit.”
-It was so overwhelming and unexpected and bizarre a concept that Sano was having a very difficult time getting his brain around it.
+So overwhelming and unexpected and bizarre a concept Sano was having a very difficult time getting his brain around.
 As the idea slowly penetrated, however, he did reflect that if Saitou were to be married to anyone, that offensive woman he’d met at the bar seemed like the ideal candidate.
 Finally he asked, “Why doesn’t she live here with you?”

-The fondly tolerant tone was back as Saitou replied, “Tokio enjoys taking a lot of women to bed with her — sometimes all at the same time — which would be inconvenient under my roof.”
+The fondly tolerant tone had returned as Saitou replied, “Tokio enjoys taking a lot of women to bed with her — sometimes all at the same time — which would be inconvenient under my roof.”

 “‘In love?'”
 The scornful way Saitou drawled out the phrase almost made Sano blush.
 “You met her.
 What do you think?”

 Sano grinned, relieved again.
 He’d been afraid at first it might be love in general that Saitou looked down on, and wondered for a fraction of a second what the officer must think of him for spending so much time and effort in the pursuit of it.
-But it was totally understandable that Saitou should speak so disdainfully of the idea of being in love with the specific person they were discussing.
+But it made perfect sense that Saitou should speak so disdainfully of the idea of being in love with the person in question.
 “Yeah, she did seem really annoying.”

 Saitou’s tone relaxed as he allowed, “I actually like her well enough.
 But she isn’t interested in men, so we’re merely friends.”

 Friends with Saitou.
-It was funny, but up until several weeks ago, Sano wouldn’t have thought that was possible for anyone.
+Funny, but up until several weeks ago, Sano wouldn’t have considered that possible for anyone.
 Now, however, as he analyzed the atmosphere between them, he could positively state that this was a friendly silence.

-Eventually Saitou broke it with an unexpected question.
-“Ahou,” he said slowly and somewhat pensively, “are you planning on seducing Himura?”
+Eventually Saitou broke it with an unexpected query.
+“Ahou,” he said slowly and somewhat pensively, “are you planning on making sexual advances toward Himura?”

 Sano was glad the shadows probably hid his blush at the thought that immediately entered his mind — a very nice thought, certainly, but he had to get to that point first.
 “I dunno,” he muttered.